 Check Method 2

 1. Press the center of the TEMP button and the MODE button at the same time.
-The left-side digit will blink.
+The left-side digit will blink.2.
+Press the TEMP up or down button and change the figure until you hear the beep.

 3. Diagnose by the sound.